cpp20120/cmake_boilerplate/README.md

 ---
 This template contains everything you need:
-* Ready CMakeLists.txt with specific options for windows
+* ready CMakeLists.txt with specific options for windows
+* cmake presets
 * vcpkg.json
-* script for install all needed packages(for debain based, fedora, arch based & macos)
+* cript for install all needed packages(for debain based, fedora, arch based & macos)
 * github.ci(ci drops in this repo because it used many packages and some conflicts, pick packages what you need)
 * .gitignore
 * clang-foramt